by Allee Mead

 “If you knew me six, seven years ago,” Tipton said, “you would not wanna associate with me at all.
 But now I’m a stable person.
 I pay my bills.
 I have my own place.
 I have my own vehicle.
 I have a really good job.
 My kids are happy and healthy.
 So we can change.
 Things do get better.
 As long as we get out of addiction, we can start to build better lives.”

 Parent Partners also has data showing improvement in the families’ lives.
 A 2019 Children and Youth Services Review article studied the program’s outcomes between 2011 and 2014 and found that clients’ children were more likely to return home than non-participants’ children (62.4% of the time compared to 55.8%) and that clients were less likely to have another child removal within a year of the child returning home (removed from the home 13.4% of the time compared to 21.8% of the time).

-A 2019 annual report shows that Children & Families of Iowa (CFI) received 1,554 referrals that fiscal year and provided mentoring support to 1,963 parents.
+A 2019 annual report (no longer available online) shows that Children & Families of Iowa (CFI) received 1,554 referrals that fiscal year and provided mentoring support to 1,963 parents.
 CFI asked families upon exiting services to complete a family self-assessment.
 In analyzing 427 self-assessments, the organization found that 66.3% of parents’ scores increased by at least one point compared to the self-assessments completed upon program entry.
 Parents indicated the most improvement on statements like “I feel comfortable when talking with my DHS worker or other service providers” and “I am able to effectively speak up for myself and family to DHS and other service providers.”

 The annual report also states that there are 155 parents who are mentoring or training to become mentors, with 105 of them fully trained.